Latest KSST News

 The southbound US 75 exit ramp (Exit 58) for Houston Street is closed to traffic to allow crews to complete the final pavement surfacing at this ramp.
 Motorists traveling southbound are asked to use the southbound exit for North Travis Street and continue southward to Houston Street and on to Center Street.
 They may also use the southbound exit for South Travis Street/FM 1417.

-The northbound US 75 exit ramp for Lamar Street will temporarily close for approximately two weeks starting at 7 p.m. on Aug.
-1. The ramp should reopen at 9 p.m. on Aug.
-13. At the same time, the northbound exit ramp for Center Street will open to traffic on Aug.
-1. Motorists traveling northbound are encouraged to use the northbound exit for Center Street and continue along the northbound frontage road to Lamar Street or use the northbound exit for North Travis Street.
+The northbound US 75 exit ramp for Lamar Street is closed to traffic to allow crews to complete the final pavement surface at this ramp.
+The ramp should reopen at 9 p.m. on Aug.
+13. Motorists traveling northbound are encouraged to use the northbound exit for Center Street and continue along the northbound frontage road to Lamar Street or use the northbound exit for North Travis Street.

 US 75, at the US 82 intersection.
 Watch for lane closures and lane shifts for the frontage roads on the northbound and southbound US 75 frontage road lanes between South Loy Lake Road and Lamberth Street, as well as on the eastbound and westbound US 82 frontage road lanes between FM 131 and Loy Lake Road while crews work on construction of the new frontage road lanes and bridges.